You are listening to the Sean Hannity Radio Show Podcast.

 Trump's call was an extraordinary moment at a time when Russia is being accused of meddling in the U.S. presidential election.

-His comments came amid questions about the hacking of the DNC's computer servers, with which researchers have concluded was likely the work of two Russian intelligence agencies.
+His comments came amid questions about the hacking of the DNC's computer servers, which researchers have concluded was likely the work of two Russian intelligence agencies.

 Well, that's not Donald Trump's fault.